fred441a/internet-tracker/README.md

 you can add cronnjobs by running ``` contab -e```

 ## add to apache
-add this repositories to you /var/www/html folder by running ´´´sudo ln -s /path/to/internet-tracker/* /var/www/html/```
+add this repositories to you /var/www/html folder by running ```sudo ln -s /path/to/internet-tracker/* /var/www/html/```

 or just add replace the html folder with this repo (remember to rename it html or change it in apache config)